-The targeted Council Services Rate is a fixed rate, differentiated by location.
-The rate is calculated on the total projected capital value, as determined by the certificate of projected valuation of each constituent district in the
+The Targeted Council Services Rate is a fixed rate, differentiated by location.
+The rate is calculated on the total projected capital value, as determined by the certificate of projected valuation of each constituent district in the Northland region.

-Northland region.
-An additional \$1.69 per separately used and inhabited parts (SUIP) of rating units is to be levied across the Whāngārei Constituency to provide \$65,133 to fund the ongoing maintenance needs of the Hātea River channel.
-This rating policy recognises that a differentiated fixed charge on separately used or inhabited parts (SUIP) of each rating unit or per rating unit (property) links better to environmental planning, strategic planning, education, public advice, the public good elements of issuing resource consents, regional advocacy and transport planning where the link to land value is very weak.
+An additional \$1.50 (excluding GST) per separately used and inhabited parts (SUIP) of rating units is to be levied across the Whangarei Constituency to provide \$57,896 to fund the ongoing maintenance needs of the Hātea River channel.
+This rating policy recognises that a differentiated fixed charge on separately used or inhabited parts (SUIP) of each rating unit or per rating unit (property) links better to environmental planning, education, public advice, the public good elements of issuing resource consents, regional advocacy and transport planning where the link to land value is very weak.
 From the 2010-2011 financial year, the Regional Growth programme will be funded from this rate.